Oh I come from a land, from a faraway place

 - The Charmed episode "I Dream of Phoebe" - genie in a bottle?
 Check.
 Flying carpets?
 Check.
 Men with scimitars?
 Check.
 Magical desert city?
 Check.

-- The Arabian Nights expansion of Magic: The Gathering (actually inspired by the above Sandman example)
+- The Arabian Nights expansion of Magic: The Gathering (actually inspired by the above Sandman example).
+It was later retconned into the plane of Rabiah.
+Another Arabian-inspired plane called Alkabah is briefly seen IDW's comic series.

 - The Al-Qadim campaign setting for Dungeons & Dragons.